 Al Wakra

 The old fishing town of Al Wakra is undergoing continuous redevelopment.
 The 4 km coastline stretches from the hills to the fishing harbour.
-The beachfront traditional village called Souq Al Wakra is a replica of life 200 years ago.
-Al Wakra family beach in the Al Jabal area has volleyball and football areas, sun shades, showers and toilets.
-The water is shallow, but with lots of rocks, and children should be supervised.
+There is a beach in the beachfront traditional village Souq Al Wakra.
+Al Wakra Beach has various facilities including gazebos, umbrellas, barbecue as well as children’s playgrounds, and volleyball and football areas, sun shades, showers and toilets.
+The water is shallow but with lots of rocks, and children should be supervised.
 Solar power is being utilised to provide lighting.

 Azerbaijani